 A good teller capture scanner handles several hundred documents per day, with many quick starts and stops in succession.
 These scanners also deal with the occasional large batch of up to 100 checks deposited by merchants.
 For this reason, a multi-feed (“horseshoe”) check scanner is the optimal choice.

-For basic teller window scanning, Digital Check’s TellerScan® TS240 provides a sturdy platform capable of scanning at up to 150 documents per minute at a modest cost.
-Designed to be energy efficient, accurate, and above all, durable, with many early model TS240s still in active service today, eight years after their introduction.
+For basic teller window scanning, Digital Check’s TellerScan® TS240 and SmartSource® Pro Elite provide sturdy platforms capable of scanning at up to 155 documents per minute at a modest cost.
+Designed to be energy and space efficient, accurate, and above all, durable, both models have thousands of units in production at teller windows in the U.S. and abroad.

-Since desktop space is a consideration, both the TS240 and TS500 offer a modular thermal printer as an add-on, while the TS500 features a built-in ID card scanner and built-in USB hub, and optional magstripe reader.
-The TS240 is also upgradable with the modular DockXpress® magstripe card reader and USB hub.
+Since desktop space is a consideration, the Pro Elite, TS240 and TS500 offer a modular thermal printers as an add-on, while the Pro Elite and TS500 features a built-in ID card scanner.
+The TS500 also features a built-in USB hub, and optional magstripe reader.

 The Pro Elite also has a network version, the Elite Expert for branch environments without desktop workstations.
 The TS240 and TS500 can also be network-enabled using SecureLink by Digital Check®, a small device that connects the scanners securely to any network environment.